JuliaHazelwood/Azure-ValidateMigrateResources_NewSubscription/README.md

 ## Intro / Problem Description

-While it is possible to move resources to a new subscription using the Azure portal, if you want to first validate whether or not resources can be moved or if there are errors, this is not yet a capability that exists in the portal.
+While it is possible to move resources to a new subscription using the Azure portal, if you want to first validate whether resources can be moved or if there are errors, this is not yet a capability that exists in the portal.

 In order to determine ahead of time and plan accordingly if the resources (entire Resource Group) can be moved or need to make adjustments, this requires the use of the REST API 'Resources - Validate Move Resources' (https://docs.microsoft.com/en-us/rest/api/resources/resources/validate-move-resources)